florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/tank/index.rst

 Storage tank components
 ==========================

-Here you will find the documentation of the propulsion tank components available in FAST-OAD-CS23-HE powertrain building.
+Here you will find the documentation of the fuel storage tank components available in FAST-OAD-CS23-HE.

 .. toctree::
    :maxdepth: 1